hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/848_the_reality_and_the_shadow.md

 external or sensory, and the internal or subjective — the thought world.

 "It posits three fundamental concepts — time, space, and causation.
-From these is constituted Mâyâ, the essential groundwork of human thought, not the product of thought.
+From these is constituted Māyā, the essential groundwork of human thought, not the product of thought.
 This same conclusion was arrived at a later date by the great German philosopher Kant.